MFFusion/DayOneFrontend/Day 1 Module Draft.md

 ## Some short notes

-VueJS is a JavaScript \*framework for building Single Page Application for the web.
+VueJS is a JavaScript framework for building Single Page Application for the web.
 It uses HTML, CSS, JSS and uses both component-based and declarative programming model to build user interfaces.
 It is a progressive framework, which means that it is both flexible and *incrementally* adoptable.
-These are the uses for VueJS
+These are the uses for VueJS:

 - Enhancing static HTML without a build step
 - Embedding as Web Components on any page
 - Single-Page Application (SPA)
 - Fullstack / Server-Side Rendering (SSR)
 - Jamstack / Static Site Generation (SSG)
 - Targeting desktop, mobile, WebGL, and even the terminal

-\*A framework is just a structured way of writing JavaScript code.
+A framework is just a structured way of writing JavaScript code.
 Different frameworks does the same things (which is building interactive web application) differently, with different goals in mind.

 ## Before we begin

-1) Install NPM, as this will be the only way we will install JS library, frameworks, and packages throughout this workshop
+1) Install NodeJS, as this will be the only way we will install JS library, frameworks, and packages via *NPM* throughout this workshop

 ## Setting up a VueJS project